Why Cruising To Alaska From Vancouver Feels Completely Different

 Overlooking Burrard Inlet, you might even see your ship from your hotel room.
 If the Pan Pacific is fully booked, which is often the case in summer, try the Fairmont Waterfront Hotel across the street.

+Unlike major metropolitan cities which offer shuttle buses to the port, Vancouver hotels do not.
 So, when preferring a budget-friendly option, choose one of these and take a taxi to the port:

-Things To Do In Vancouver Before Your Cruise
+Things To Do Before Your Cruise

 Plan to arrive a few days ahead to enjoy Vancouver before setting sail.
 Key highlights include Stanley Park, the Gastown steam clock, Granville Island, the Olympic Cauldron, and the Capilano Suspension Bridge.